Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Routinely, as a result of weather conditions and/or animal migratory and hibernation patterns, there would be periods of deep scarcity when little or no food was available for days or even weeks at a time.
 We evolved with a pattern of feasting and fasting from which our bodies learned how to make use not only of the natural, mostly raw foods that were available for us to eat but also of the periods during which there was little or no food at all.

 But we have been taught to treat feeling hungry as though it were something bad for us.
 When I was growing up, my Italian-American mother treated hunger as if it was a kind of medical emergency.
 If you have never fasted before, ask yourself whether or not you could go a week without food.
 How about five days?
 Three days?
-Many of my patients express doubt as to whether or not they would be able to fast for just twenty-four hours.
+Many of my patients express doubt as to whether or not they would be able to fast for even twenty-four hours.
 But I assure you, as with exercise, sauna bathing, cold plunges, and other hormetic practices, the ability to fast routinely in a way that is well-tolerated and even enjoyable is simply a matter of training.
 But more about that later…

 The point is that habitually eating four to six times per day to manage our reaction to hunger sensations or to add to our television-watching enjoyment, in addition to driving obesity, precludes us from ever entering into the true fasting state (which for most people begins at about 24 hours without calories), blocking our access to the reparative, anti-aging benefits of autophagy including turning on or up-regulating longevity genes during periods of fasting.